1. Secure passports

 4. Learn about the culture

 The best part about traveling internationally is teaching your kids about a culture that’s different from their own.
-Travel books and online resources are readily available and can help prep them for all kinds of exciting adventures.
+Travel books and online resources are readily available and can help prep your family for all kinds of exciting adventures.
 Visit our Family Travel pages for more tips on planning an educational vacation.

 5. Talk about the food